Marriage certificate attestation

 - Paying the fees

-the conditions of marriage certificate attestation in Abu Dhabi
+Conditions of matrimony certificate attestation in Abu Dhabi.

-- If the competent judge can’t present the marriage contract, additional documents indicative of the marriage must be submitted, including the birth certificate of one of the children and the wife’s presence for authentication if the marriage contract cannot be presented for acceptable reasons.
+- SupposeSuppose the competent judge can’t present the marriage contract.
+In that case.
+In that case, additional documents indicative of the marriage must be submitted, including the birth certificate of one of the children and the wife’s presence for authentication if the marriage contract cannot be presented for acceptable reasons.

 - It is necessary to verify that all the required conditions are met through the Marriage Contracts Department if a female citizen is married to a foreigner outside the country.